Gold Filled vs. Gold Vermeil vs. Gold Plating: A 101 Guide

 Another aspect in which the three categories of gold-coated articles differ is the respective thickness of their gold coating and the amount of real gold contained in them.

-The minimum thickness of the gold coating in gold filled is 5% of the total metal weight of the item.
+The minimum amount of gold in gold filled is 5% of the total metal weight of the item.
+And from decade-long experience, the layer thickness starts from 3-5 microns.
 While the minimum purity of the gold content is 10 karats.
 Gold-filled items usually have markings on them depicting their karatage.
 A karat is 1/24 parts of an item’s gold content.
 As a result, if a gold piece has a 1/20 12K G.F. marking, it means that at least 1/20th of 12 Karat gold is present in its weight.

 The minimum thickness of the gold coating in vermeil is 2.5 microns.
 The minimum purity of gold in vermeil varies anywhere between 9K to 18K.